Pasta Shapes From A to Z

 Gemelli means twins in Italian and the two shapes that wrap around each other represent two twin shaped pastas.
 A fun pasta for any tomato, meat or pesto sauce.

-Gnocchetti Sardi.
+Gnocchetti sardi.
 This little fold of pasta is mirrors the gnocchi pasta but smaller.
 A hearty little pasta type with ridges just like it's sister potato pasta.

 Gnocchi pasta is what I used to make my pesto calabrese.
 Delicious!
 A sister to the potato pasta but this is strictly semolina.